 Carlow Castle

-Carlow Castle is a stunning ruin that you will find on the eastern bank of the River Barrow, near the centre of Carlow Town.
-This castle is one of the most important Anglo-Norman castles in Ireland, today you can see two towers and a part of an intervening wall, which are all that remain.
-This is the perfect place to explore, it is easy to access, and is full of historic importance.
+Carlow Castle is a stunning ruin on the eastern bank of the River Barrow, near the centre of Carlow Town.
+It is one of Ireland’s most essential Anglo-Norman castles; today, two towers and a part of an intervening wall remain.
+This is the perfect place to explore; it is accessible and full of historical importance.

 Castle Carlow is open to the public on weekdays only.